The High King: Plot

 Eilonwy's tapestry of Hen Wen becomes Taran's banner of the White Pig as they, Gurgi, and Coll collect the men and boys of the Free Commots in the army, including lucky Llonio.
-The Commots are raided by the forces of Annuvin and Annlaw Clay-Shaper is slain.
+The Commots are raided by the forces of Annuvin, and Annlaw Clay-Shaper is slain.
 Taran leads the army to Caer Dathyl and reunites with Gwydion and his other friends.
 When Pryderi arrives, he is initially met with rejoicing until he declares that he is aligned with Arawn.
 Pryderi's forces are supplemented by Cauldron-Born.
-His army is repulsed at the cost of the lives of many, including Llonio and the High King Math, and the Cauldron-Born manage to force the Sons of Don into hiding in the mountains.
+Caer Dathyl is razed, at the cost of the lives of many, including Llonio and the High King Math, and the Cauldron-Born force the remaining Sons of Don into the mountains.

-Taran's army is tasked with harassing the Cauldron-Born on their return to Annuvin through the Red Fallows.
-Gwydion's forces will launch an amphibious invasion of Annuvin.
-As Taran and the folk of the Free Commots fight the Cauldron-Born, they suffer significant losses—Coll among them.
+Taran's army is tasked with harassing the Cauldron-Born on their return to Annuvin through the Red Fallows, while Gwydion's forces will launch an amphibious invasion of Annuvin.
+As Taran and the folk of the Free Commots fight the Cauldron-Born, they suffer significant losses, Coll among them.
 The army is saved by a legion of Fair Folk and by the beasts of Prydain.
-Eilonwy and Gurgi have been abducted by Dorath and his raiders and Dorath threatens Eilonwy with sexual violence.
-Gurgi and Eilonwy are rescued by Medwyn's wolves.
-The Fair Folk in turn overcome the forces of Annuvin.
+Eilonwy and Gurgi have been abducted by Dorath and his raiders, and Dorath threatens Eilonwy with sexual violence.
+Gurgi and Eilonwy are rescued by Medwyn's wolves, and the Fair Folk overcome Annuvin's Huntsmen.
 Eilonwy and Gurgi reunite with Taran and his friends, who have been separated from the army.
 Back at Caer Dallben, King Pryderi attempts to slay the enchanter Dallben and is struck down.

 The Fair Folk leave Taran's group at the gates of Annuvin.
-In the midst of a snowstorm that threatens to kill the companions, Fflewdur sacrifices his magical harp to start a life saving fire.
-As it burns, the harp sings beautifully.
+In the midst of a snowstorm that threatens to kill the companions, Fflewdur sacrifices his magical harp to start a life-saving fire; as it burns, the harp sings beautifully.
 The group rejoins the Free Commots forces and commences the assault on Annuvin.
-Taran is saved from a fall by the gwythaint that he had saved earlier and discovers Dyrnwyn.
+Taran is saved from a fall by the gwythaint that he had saved years earlier and discovers Dyrnwyn.
 With it, he destroys the army of Cauldron-Born and enters Arawn's fortress.

-Arawn and Taran fight, with Arawn shapeshifting throughout.
+Taran encounters Arawn, disguised as Gwydion, and drives him away.
 In the chaos, Magg attempts to seize the throne of Annuvin and dies.
 Achren also attacks Arawn and, as she dies, exposes Arawn to Taran's fatal strike with Dyrnwyn.
 Upon the victory over Arawn, Dallben, Gurgi, and the surviving Sons of Don (including Eilonwy and Fflewdur) prepare to leave for the Summer Country.
 Orddu, Orwen, and Orgoch bid Taran a final farewell.
 Taran turns down the invitation to the Summer Country, feeling he must help Prydain rebuild.
-Dallben then acclaims him as the prophesied High King of Prydain and Eilonwy renounces the Summer Country to marry Taran.
+Dallben then acclaims him as the prophesied High King of Prydain, and Eilonwy renounces the Summer Country to marry Taran.
 They reign as High King and Queen.